Adjunct Professor in the Department of Biomedical Engineering

 - BME 493: Projects in Biomedical Engineering (GE)

-- BME 535: Biomedical Aspects of Blasts and Ballistics (GE, BB)
+- BME 535: Biomedical Aspects of Blast and Ballistics (GE, BB)

 - BME 791: Graduate Independent Study